 The simplicity of asking just “tell us what you think” can be so much better.
 Then you really get to know what customers think and talk about, and what is most important to them.

-What can be challenging with open-ended feedback, however, is processing the feedback in a scalable manner and ensuring that all valuable insights are realised.
+What can be challenging with open-ended feedback, however, is processing the feedback in a scalable manner and ensuring that all valuable insights are realized.
 Open-ended feedback for many can be viewed as a great unstructured mess.
 It is often seen as way too difficult to manually structure the data, even with the promise of those golden nuggets of insight at the end!

 How to manage open-ended feedback in a scalable and structured manner

-There is a simple way to retrieve insights and structure the data you receive from open-ended feedback, and that is to analyze it with an AI-powered text analytics software made for customer experience management.
+There is a simple way to retrieve customer insights and structure the data you receive from open-ended feedback, and that is to analyze it with an AI-powered text analytics software made for customer experience management.
 The advantages of using text analytics are many- including scalability, real-time analytics, and consistent criteria.

 Scalability means that it allows businesses to structure a large amount of feedback in seconds, rather than days (sometimes even weeks or months), and you can use it to structure text from different data sources, such as email, social media, chats and so on.

 Text analytics enables you to get your results in real-time.
 Having a delay between a customer’s negative experience and you taking action to resolve the problem can often mean that you lose a customer and create a brand detractor.
-Text analytics makes it possible to act on and resolve negative feedback as soon it arises.
+Text analytics makes it possible to act on and resolve negative feedback as soon as it arises.

 Another great about using AI-powered text analytics is that you can reduce the number of human errors.
 Manually analyzing a large amount of text is not fun, and it takes a lot of time.
 Since the process itself is so monotonous, the risk of making errors is really high.
 As humans, we are also influenced by personal experiences and beliefs that can affect the manual analytics process and give biased results, leading to the wrong conclusions.
 AI-powered text analytics, trained to identify specific categories or topics for your industry, will definitely give you more consistent results.